valerie-m/learning-web-dev/README.md

 # learning-web-dev
-This repository includes snippets of code to show my progress in learning web development.
+This repository includes snippets of code and markdown files to track what I learn about web development.

 I will be keeping track of what I learn as I advance my web development skills.
-These code snippets are created for www.eyehopecanada.com are a way for me to practice and develop my skills so that later I can create a complete website.
+Most of these code snippets are created for www.eyehopecanada.com as a way for me to practice and develop my skills so that later I can deploy my own website from start to finish.

 ## Custom Loading Page
 I learned: